 Everest climbing route change for upcoming season

 Concerning with utmost safety of mountaineering climbers, Sagarmatha Pollution Control committee has made decision to change the existing Everest climbing route through the Khumbu ice fall for the spring climbing season of 2015.
-Ice fall doctor will fix new central route which is likely to be more safety despite of comparatively time consuming and highly technical than the past route to reach Everest Camp I.
+Ice fall doctors will fix new central route which is likely to be more safe despite of comparatively time consuming and highly technical than the past route to reach Everest Camp I.

-Ang Dorjee Sherpa of Sagarmatha Pollution Control committee said the new route will come into operational beginning from the Base Camp (5,364m) with pass through the some 40 metres right of existing track in the middle of the icefall slope.
+Ang Dorjee Sherpa of Sagarmatha Pollution Control committee said the new route will come into operation from the Base Camp (5,364m) with pass through the some 40 meters right of existing track in the middle of the ice fall slope.